Q. Write a critical analysis of Wintering by Sylvia Plath.

 Chinese Yellow

 A specific shade of yellow, often bright and striking.
-The term doesn’t just refer to the color but may evoke certain cultural or aesthetic associations, depending on the context.
+The term doesn’t just refer to the colour but may evoke certain cultural or aesthetic associations, depending on the context.

 Stanza 5